davidfig/markdown-api/README.md

     $ markdown-api --help

-    Usage: markdown-api [options] <source-file> <markdown-file>
+    Usage: markdown-api [options] <markdown-file> <source-files...>

-    add an API section to a markdown file from a simple javascript API documented using JSDoc
+    add an API section to a markdown file from a simple javascript API documented using JSDoc. source-files may be glob patterns; each source file will be included only once

     Options: